 Youth of color, ages 10-17, particularly males of color, are currently overrepresented in the juvenile justice system compared to Non-Hispanic White youth.

 Champion: Brian McBroom, City Manager, City of Commerce City

 Co-Conveners: Levon Hupfer, Director of Diversion, 17th Judicial District Attorney’s Office; Tige Asnicar, Director of Student Services, Westminster Public Schools

-Not only does juvenile delinquency have future consequences on the adolescent’s college and career choices, there is a correlation with drug use, gang involvement, alcohol abuse, and sexual behavior.
-All of these issues challenge communities by making neighborhoods unsafe and costing large amounts of public money to be spent on law enforcement and school safety.*
+Juvenile Justice is a key indicator that impacts the full Cradle to Career journey of our community’s youth.
+Not only does juvenile justice involvement have future consequences on a young person’s college and career choices, there is a correlation between juvenile justice involvement and drug use, gang involvement, alcohol use, and sexual behavior.
+These issues impact community safety and result in large amounts of public resources spent on school safety and law enforcement.*